 • Frippery Panel Favorites: Adds your favorite applications to the panel as icons.

 • Tray Icons: Restore the system tray icons on the GNOME panel for your minimized and supported applications.
-If it doesn’t work with you, then you can enable the Appindicator Support extension instead.
+If it doesn’t work for you, then you can enable the Appindicator Support extension instead.

 You may wish to install more GNOME extensions according to your needs, for which you can check our full list of the recommended GNOME extensions.